freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

 	#.
 A "master" Tails USB running the most recent version of Tails (at least v2.3).
 	#.
 A separate USB stick used to store encrypted backups of the old Tails sticks.
 	#.
 Your existing SecureDrop Tails USB sticks (Admin, Journalist, and Secure Viewing Station).
+	#.
+An airgapped machine to perform each Tails upgrade.
+(SVS reuse is OK.)

 1. Prepare the master Tails USB
 -------------------------------------